c3se/containers/README.md

 * Manages the communication among the MPI ranks

 This fits perfectly with the regular workflow of submitting jobs on the HPC clusters, and is, therefore, the recommended approach.
 There is one thing to keep in mind however: \
-The MPI runtime on the host needs to be able to communicate with the MPI library inside the container; therefore, i) there must be the same implementation of the MPI standard (e.g. OpenMPI) inside the container, and, ii) the version of the two MPI libraries should be as close to one another as possible to prevent unpredicted behaviour (ideally the exact same version).
+The MPI runtime on the host needs to be able to communicate with the MPI library inside the container; therefore, i) there must be the same implementation of the MPI standard (e.g. OpenMPI) inside the container, and, ii) the version of the two MPI libraries should be as close to one another as possible to prevent unpredictable behavior (ideally the exact same version).

 # Image-based MPI runtime
 * In this approach, the MPI launcher is called from within the container; therefore, it can even run on a host system without an MPI installation (your challenge would be to find one!): \